The lead school board of trustees

 Effective governance ensures the provision of a quality RTLB service for all cluster schools.

-In addition to meeting the expectations in the FA, the lead school board (board) is expected to meet the requirements of the National Education Guidelines (NEGs), and the National Administration Guidelines (NAGs), uphold the principles of the Treaty of Waitangi and be committed to key Ministry policies and strategies, in particular
+In addition to meeting the expectations in the FA, the lead school board (board) is expected to meet the requirements of the National Education Guidelines (NEGs) and the National Administration Guidelines (NAGs)

 The Board will ensure a high quality and effective RTLB service is provided, the service is accessible to cluster schools and contributes to positive student outcomes and inclusive practices across all cluster schools.